Meta-Sean/Meta-Sean/README.md

 - 🌱 I’m currently learning NLP techniques, deep RL, and how to draw insights from data.

-- 👯 I’m looking to collaborate on machine learning application.
+- 👯 I’m looking to collaborate on open source machine learning application.

 ## 🛠 Skills